C$^3$-Cluster Clustering Cosmology I. New constraints on the cosmic growth rate at z~0.3 from redshift-space clustering anisotropies: Modeling

 where $N$ is the number of bins at which the wedges are computed, and the superscripts $D$ and $M$ refer to data and model, respectively.

 The covariance matrix, $C_{k}$, which measures the variance and correlation between 2PCF wedge bins, is defined as follows:

 The indices $i$ and $j$ run over the 2PCF wedge bins, while $w=0,0.5$ refers to each clustering wedge.
-In both cases, $\bar{\xi}_w=1/N_R\sum_{n=1}^{N_R}\xi_w^n$ is the average wedge of the 2PCF, and $N_R=100$ is the number of realisations obtained by resampling the catalogues with the bootstrap method.
-We correct the inverse covariance matrix estimator to account for the finite number of realisations as in \citet{hartlap2007}, while the parameter errors are corrected to take into account the uncertainties in the covariance estimate as in \citet{percival2014}.
+In both cases, $\bar{\xi}_w=1/N_R\sum_{n=1}^{N_R}\xi_w^n$ is the average wedge of the 2PCF, and $N_R=100$ is the number of realizations obtained by resampling the catalogs with the bootstrap method.
+We correct the inverse covariance matrix estimator to account for the finite number of realizations as in \citet{hartlap2007}, while the parameter uncertainties are corrected to take into account the uncertainties in the covariance estimate as in \citet{percival2014}.